ironbar/arc25/docs/modeling/Iteration_23_ttt_BARC_v2.md

 would be 256 predictions per task, or even less.
 Thus we need a much stronger model than the BARC one to be able to reach 85% accuracy.

+### Is the current implementation efficient enough?

+#### Kaggle L4

+TODO: I'm currently running tests on Kaggle to measure GPU usage and throughput. https://docs.google.com/spreadsheets/d/1NmmCZA7gPOyoBypwvpw_JhYdjcvqNFHibX_WahwTHIM/edit?gid=0#gid=0&range=A783

+#### H100

+TODO: 128 preds

+TODO: 512 preds

+### Do I have clear evidence that the approach works?

+TODO: Kaggle
+TODO: Cluster

 ## Conclusion

+TODO:

+- Do I have clear evidence that the approach works?
+- Is the current implementation efficient enough?

 ## Next steps